fontanf/stablesolver/README.md

 ## Implemented algorithms

 To solve a stable (resp. clique) problem, it is possible to use a clique (resp. stable) algorithm on the complementary graph (option `--complementary`).
 However, gaphs being generally sparse, the complementary graph might be huge.
 When a more optimized implementation is possible, both are implemented.

+The stable solver can also be used to solve the Minimum (Weight) Vertex Cover Problem by just considering the vertices outside of the solution.

 StableSolver: